TEX479/tf2-translator/README.md

 ```console
 chmod +x translator.py
 ```
 and execute the script as if it was a binary.
-(So you can basically rightclick it and click execute.)
+(So you can basically rightclick it and click execute.)\
+\
+Now, the only thing left to do is [setting up Team Fortress 2](#setup-team-fortress-2).

+## using the binary executable
+Download the [latest release](https://github.com/TEX479/tf2-translator/releases/tag/0.1.0) for your operating system (mac-os will not be supported, do not even think about asking me to do it).
+Extract the `.zip` file to some place you can remember.
+To run the translator, just run it like you would run any other program.\
+\
+Now, the only thing left to do is [setting up Team Fortress 2](#setup-team-fortress-2).

 ## Setup Team Fortress 2
 Now that the script is ready to be run, you only need to add the following to your TF2 launch options, if you haven't already: